The Short Version:

 Step #1: Find your mediator: There are many mediators available, so it is important to do your research and find one who is qualified and experienced in the type of dispute you are facing.
 Because you’re here, I’m guessing you were referred to me by a friend, family member or lawyer.
 I appreciate you reaching out and look forward to helping.
 We can check this step off the list. ✅

-Once a date is scheduled, everyone will be sent a standard mediation agreement confirming the date and rules of the mediation.
-We use a an easy to understand agreement and we’ll send it to you via Docusign (you’ll get an email with a link).
+While the above is being completed, everyone will be sent a standard mediation agreement confirming the date and rules of the mediation.
+We use an easy to understand agreement and we’ll send it to you via Docusign (you’ll get an email with a link).
 You can easily review and digitally sign the document with a click of your mouse or tap on your phone.

 Next, as described in the mediation agreement, the mediation fees will need to be paid.
-Generally the mediation fee is split equally between the parties but sometimes one side will agree to pick up the tab.
-In any case, we will send you a link, again via email, for easy online payment.
+The mediation fee is split between the parties as agreed (generally equally between the parties) but sometimes one side will agree to pay the full amount.
+In any case, to quickly and easily get this done, we will send you a link, again via email, for easy online payment.

 Step #3: Prepare for the mediation: Once the above is done, it’s important to prepare for the mediation by gathering all of the relevant information and documents related to your dispute.
 The mediation agreement will tell you if, how and when you should share documents with the mediator and other parties.